The Munsters (2022 film): Cast

-In addition, Butch Patrick, who played Eddie Munster on the original 1964–1966 TV series, provides the voice of the Tin Can Man, while Pat Priest, who played Marilyn Munster on the series, voices the Transylvania Airlines announcer.

 Production

 Development

 A lifelong fan of the 1960s television series, Rob Zombie had pursued developing a film before the release of his debut feature, House of 1000 Corpses (2003), which first began as a Universal production.
 Zombie expressed his enthusiasm for the property to the studio's chairman Stacey Snider, only to learn a new take was already in development.
 In 2016, the director learned of another Munsters project for Universal, and became involved.
-He began to overhaul a film "aimed at preschoolers" that originally focused on Herman and Lily’s son, Eddie, but Universal eventually cancelled to explore television options instead.
+He began to overhaul a film "aimed at preschoolers" that originally focused on Herman and Lily's son, Eddie, but Universal eventually cancelled to explore television options instead.

 In March 2021, it was reported that Zombie was developing a feature film adaptation of the television series.
 This was confirmed by Zombie in June.
 In April of the same year, it was also reported that the project was being developed as a simultaneous theatrical and Peacock-exclusive film, but these reports turned out to be erroneous.
 The movie's budget was also rumored to be $40 million but Rob Zombie said that was untrue.